September 19th, 2019 / 0 Comments

 If you are worried about your child’s weight, talk to your pediatrician.

-Children’s National has a clinic for children and adolescents who are obese.
+Children’s National has a clinic for children and adolescents who suffer from obesity.
 If you think you may need additional help, contact the IDEAL Clinic at Children’s National at 202-476-7200.